Dreamed Nov? 1954 by Jack Kerouac

 And fear of death?
 If you weren't miserable before birth, why would you be after death?
 Unless you're a hellfire fundamentalist with a long criminal record, what's to fear?
 Fear is of and for the body.
 A useful sense!
 If you don't let it rule you.

-Source: page 281-2 of Book of Dreams by Jack Kerouac, expanded (2001) edition, City Lights Books.
+Source: Book of Dreams by Jack Kerouac, expanded (2001) edition, City Lights Books, page 281-2.
 Date estimated from sequence.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books